- Enjoy first-class accommodation, dining and service on a luxury Mekong cruise through the heart of South-East Asia

 Holidays to Cambodia and time spent in Vietnam are memorable thanks to the countries’ awe-inspiring scenery and spectacular sights.
 When onboard a river cruise, Mekong highlights also include the journey itself.

 A leisurely cruise, luxury accommodation, fine dining and immaculate service will undoubtedly appeal to the discerning traveller.
-But it’s when you first catch a glimpse of stilt-house villages, rice paddy fields and floating markets, that the appeal of a luxury Mekong cruise in delivering an up-close-and-personal experience of river life becomes apparent.
+But it’s when you first catch a glimpse of stilt-house villages and rice paddy fields, that the appeal of a luxury Mekong cruise in delivering an up-close-and-personal experience of river life becomes apparent.

 One of the pleasures of river cruising is waking up somewhere different every morning and exploring new waterborne worlds.
 A highlight will be a trip on the Tonle River, a Mekong tributary that remarkably changes its direction of flow between wet and dry seasons.
 The ecosystem is home to around 20,000 plant species and 1,200 types of birds.
 Look out for crocodiles and turtles.

 As darkness falls, spend time with other like-minded passengers and appreciate a choice of superbly executed Vietnamese and Cambodian cuisine, as well as other international classics.
 Onboard evening entertainment is often arranged too, perhaps a traditional performance by Apsara dancers or a recital of Mekong music.
 With a nightcap in hand, there’s no better end to the day.

 As you can see, a luxury Mekong cruise aboard the elegant RV Mekong Prestige II is a delightful way to enjoy a holiday in Vietnam and Cambodia.
 Memorable days are spent observing life along the river and soaking up rich cultures, with treasured evenings being a time to unwind and relax.
 What more could you ask?